-Contemporary managers are heavily swayed in their thinking and decisions by habit, fads, convention and unrealistic levels of confidence (March, 2010; Pfeffer & Sutton, 2006).
-Managers practicing EBMgt learn how to rethink their approaches to data and knowledge in order to make more effective decisions.
-EBMgt means making decisions based on best obtainable evidence, that is, scientific findings and unbiased organizational facts.
-These decisions rely on decision processes that reduce bias and judgment errors and give due consideration to ethical concerns.
-This mini course promotes your understanding and use of EBMgt principles.
-It also guides you in developing the skills and knowledge needed to identify, access, and use quality evidence from science and practice in making better decisions.
+Contemporary managers are heavily swayed in their thinking and decisions by habit, fads, convention and unrealistic levels of confidence.
+Practitioners of evidence-based management (EBMgt) learn to rethink their approaches to information in order to make more effective decisions.
+EBMgt means making decisions based on best available evidence with special emphasis on relevant scientific findings, unbiased organizational facts, stakeholder evidence, and professional expertise.
+It involves active use of decision practices that reduce bias and judgment errors and give due consideration to ethical concerns.
+This mini course is designed to promote your understanding and use of EBMgt principles.
+It guides you in developing the skills and knowledge needed to identify, access, and use quality evidence in making better decisions.
 The instructor is committed to pursuing an evidence-based approach to the course itself.
-Scientific evidence strongly supports the effectiveness of active student participation in learning activities (Ambrose et al., 2010; Armstrong, 2010; Tough, 1971).
-Your success in this course will entail actively using evidence-based processes and practices.
-COURSE TOPICS *What It Means to be an Evidence-Based Manager *Decision Awareness: Types of Managerial Decisions and Evidence-Based Processes *Finding, Interpreting, and Using Scientific Evidence as Managers (Critically Appraised Topics or CATs) *Improving and Using Organizational Data: Creating Valid Information and Useful Knowledge from Raw Data *Making it Easier to Use Evidence as a Manager: Logic Models, Decision Aids and Communities of Practice *Planning Your On-Going Development as an EBMgr
+Scientific evidence strongly supports the effectiveness of participation in learning (Ambrose et al., 2010; Tough, 1971).
+Your success in this course entails actively using evidence-based practices.